NayanDZ/API/README.md

 # 4-API/Web Services

-## API
+## API (Application Programming Interface)

-- Application Programming Interface (API) is a software intermediary that allows your applications to communicate with one another.
+- API is a software intermediary that allows your applications to communicate with one another.
-It provides routines, protocols, and tools for developers building software applications, while enabling the extraction and sharing of data in an accessible manner.
+- It provides routines, protocols, and tools for developers to building software applications, while enabling the extraction and sharing of data in an accessible manner.

-- Content formats of API is JSON, XML, plain text, JPEG, PDF etc.
+- Content formats of API: JSON, XML, plain text, JPEG, PDF etc.

 ## Web Services